DhanushkarGuin/UM_ForestCoverPrediction_withRandomForest/README.md

 - Python 3.x
 - `pandas`, `numpy` for data handling
 - `scikit-learn` for model building and evaluation
+- Feature engineering
 - Jupyter Notebook
+- Pickle for future loading of pipeline

 ## 📈 Model and Evaluation